avizmarlon/100DaysOfCodeChallenge/Journal/Day 6/thoughts.md

 ---

-## To curve only one edge of a element, use the properties `border-top-left-radius`, `border-top-right-radius`, `border-bottom-right-radius` or `border-bottom-left-radius`.
+## To curve only one edge of a element, use the properties `border-top-left-radius`, `border-top-right-radius`, `border-bottom-right-radius` or `border-bottom-left-radius`